martin-greenberg/yt-dlp-server/README.md

 -u will be ignored.

 - v - Url or ID of the video, same as the url parameter of GET /v1/video
-- u - The base64-encoded URL to a video URL supported by yt-dlp (e.g. YouTube video, tweet with embedded video)
+- u - A video URL supported by yt-dlp, in base64 encoding
 ```